Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

   - Configuration
 ---

-Hello everyone, it's been 2 years since the last blog post, yea, I'm a lazy blogger :P
+Hello everyone, it's been 2 years since the last blog post, yea, I'm such a lazy blogger :P

 Much changes has been made into my home's network, my dad took control of all of it.